kamalbhandari/AMYLOID_LLPS/README.md

 ### simulate_kinetics.py
 Simulates and plots the time evolution of monomers, droplets, oligomers, and fibrils concentration for a set of discrete point protein concentration.
 Saves the time evolution of fibril mass in .npy files.
 ### simulate_kinetics_salt.py
 Simulates and plots the time evolution of monomers, droplets, oligomers, and fibril concentration for a given set of protein concentration points under varying salt concentrations.
+Saves the time evolution of fibril mass in .npy files.
 ### analyze_kinetics.py
 Plots half-time, lag-time, fibril aggregation rate, and time evolution of fibril mass fraction as a function of concentration.